hugoalh/scan-virus-ghaction/README.md

       - uses: "hugoalh/scan-virus-ghaction@<Version>"
 ```

-> **ℹ Notice:** Begin from v0.14.0, this action also provide editions of each tool:
+> **ℹ️ Notice:** Begin from v0.14.0, this action also provide editions of each tool:
 >
 > - **ClamAV:** `"hugoalh/scan-virus-ghaction/clamav@<Version>"`
 > - **YARA:** `"hugoalh/scan-virus-ghaction/yara@<Version>"`

 ### 📥 Input

-> **ℹ Notice:** All of the inputs are optional; Use this action without any input will default to scan current workspace with the ClamAV official assets.
+> **ℹ️ Notice:** All of the inputs are optional; Use this action without any input will default to scan current workspace with the ClamAV official assets.

 #### `input_listdelimiter`